Asmodeus-AvatarofLust/WindowsPiHole/README.md

 20H2 - Has it included.

+21H1 - Has it included.

 ## Instructions
-Copy ~~PiHWinv1.0.cmd~~ PiHole4Win10.bat to your computer, right click on it and select "Run as Administrator".
+Copy ~~PiHWinv1.0.cmd~~ PiHole4Win10.bat to your desktop, right click on it and select "Run as Administrator".
-- Script **will not** run unless ran as Administrator.
-It needs to have Administrator priviledges in order for it to successfully setup.
+- ~~Script **will not** run unless ran as Administrator.
+It needs to have Administrator priviledges in order for it to successfully setup.~~
+- I have made few changes to this script, and one of them is that I have put a more efficient "administrator privileges checker" before script, so even if you ran it without Administrator Privileges.
+- Same script has also been added when creating Uninstaller, so you can not accidentally start Uninstaller without privileges and making it fail everything, so you gotta restart and mess around etc etc...

-## What will Script do
+## What will this Script do
 Speed of how fast will Script finish downloading/configuring depends on your hardware and internet speed.
 Script will:
 * Enable WSL1.